2025 Disney on the Yard Innovation Challenge Terms and Conditions

 e.
 Undergraduate standing (i.e., freshman, sophomore, junior or senior); and

 f.
-Verification of current HBCU enrollment in the fall 2024 quarter or semester.
+Verification of current HBCU enrollment in the fall 2025 quarter or semester.

 D. All Eligible Participant and Team registration documents must be submitted on the Competition Website by the Registration Deadline to be eligible to participate in the Competition.
 We suggest registering as early as possible to allow sufficient time to address potential issues with registration details, registration documents, Team member eligibility verification and/or confirmation of Team participation in the Competition.

-E. As part of the registration process, each Eligible Participant must confirm eligibility and acceptance of these Terms, Disney’s Terms of Use located at https://disneytermsofuse.com/ (“TOU”) and the Submission Agreement (describe below) by checking the applicable affirmative consent checkbox on the Competition Website.
+E. As part of the registration process, each Eligible Participant must confirm eligibility and acceptance of these Terms, Disney’s Terms of Use located at https://disneytermsofuse.com/ (“TOU”) and the Submission Agreement (described below) by checking the applicable affirmative consent checkbox on the Competition Website.

 G. Registration documents will be used solely to determine and verify eligibility for this Competition.
 Registration details, résumés, curriculum vitae and enrollment verification letters will not be judged and will be used by Disney solely to verify eligibility for this Competition and for potential internship and employment opportunities at Disney.